Toover/freedback/README.md

-freedback
+Freedback
 =========

+A protocol to provide feedback on anything!
+Collect feedback and publish it.
-User feedback protocol and library for a unified experience across applications
+Handle feedback in a unified way across applications.

+Learn more about the project in the [white book](whitebook.md).
+Nothing usable yet.